mayouni/stzlib/libraries/stzlib/doc/narrations/stz-programming-for-the-rest-of-us.md

 - An Entity Semantic Framework that abstracts the real world, bringing it directly into code.

 - The ability to write pure Ring code that resembles natural language, without requiring additional processing, middleware, or AI.
 This is a cornerstone of the natural-coding paradigm.

+- Hundreds of embedded DSLs for solving the most recurrunt algorithmic problems, all unified in overall external DSL

 That said, Softanza is not just about thinking; it's about creating software that enables successful businesses in reasonable time and budget, aligned with today’s technological and economic landscape.